dhammon/AttacksAndCountermeasures/textbook/10-SecurityTesting.md

 The most important section of the report is the itemization of detailed findings.
 Here, the tester will describe in technical details each security issue, vulnerability, and misconfiguration discovered.
 It is a technical section meant for administrators and developers to reference during the remediation phase of the testing cycle.
 Each finding should be separate from other findings and rated with a severity that is well supported.
 Ideally these findings have industry references to CVEs, CWEs, OWASP and MITRE ATT&CK framework, as applicable.
 The findings must state the asset where the issue was discovered, details to reproduce including commands and screenshots, and provide information on how to remediate the issue.

 I highly recommend navigating to Juliosarfort's GitHub repository public-pentesting-reports at https://github.com/juliocesarfort/public-pentesting-reports for exploring dozens of reports produced by various testing firms.
 Within the repository, you will find sample reports that include the aforementioned sections along with other useful sections and formatting to use in your own reports.
 Another awesome resource is TCM's Sample Pentest Report https://github.com/hmaverickadams/TCM-Security-Sample-Pentest-Report.
 It is a great template to build from if you have to write a report from scratch.
+## Summary
+This chapter provided a comprehensive overview of security testing methodologies, beginning with the legal and organizational frameworks that govern engagement letters and scope definitions, and moving through the spectrum of assessment types.
+These types included compliance focused audits and automated vulnerability scans to hands-on penetration tests, bug bounty programs, and long-term red team exercises.
+The chapter compared in-house versus third-party security testing approaches, outlined key scoping decisions (asset types, internal vs. external vantage points, authentication levels from black to white box), and emphasized the importance of allow-listing and clear objectives.
+Then, the chapter introduced core testing toolsets, such as Metasploit, Covenant, Cobalt Strike, and other C2 frameworks.
+Details were provided that described framework infrastructure layering, proxying, and “living off the land” techniques attackers use to maintain stealth.
+Building on that, the chapter examined the phases of an engagement, including reconnaissance (passive and active), enumeration, exploitation (like phishing, RCE payloads, and reverse shells), and post-exploitation activities such as persistence, pillaging, privilege escalation, and pivoting.
+Lastly, professional reporting practices that leverage standardized severity ratings and visualizations to guide remediation were explored.

+>[!terms] Key Terms
+>**Bug Bounty Programs** - Programs that offer financial incentives for independent security researchers to discover and responsibly disclose unique security issues in an organization’s systems and applications.
+>
+>**Command and Control (C2)** - A type of framework and server infrastructure that organizes and manages agents on compromised endpoints, allowing attackers to issue commands and receive data from multiple victims.
+>
+>**Command Line Interface (CLI)** - The prompt portion of a shell that starts with a blinking cursor and accepts text‐based commands to instruct the operating system or applications.
+>
+>**Console** - Historically, the physical device connected to a mainframe that users operated to interact with computing resources.
+>
+>**Enumeration** - The phase in which a tester conducts manual and automated scanning against identified targets to discover specific entry points or weaknesses.
+>
+>**Exploitation** - The phase where direct attacks are performed to leverage vulnerabilities or misconfigurations and achieve initial access to a target.
+>
+>**Framework** - A suite of integrated tools designed to identify, exploit, and manage compromised systems, often including modules for scanning, payload delivery, post-exploitation, and reporting.
+>
+>**Initial Access** - The first point of entry gained by a tester or attacker into a target network or system, from which further testing or malicious activity can proceed.
+>
+>**Password Spraying** - A technique that attempts a common password against many user accounts sequentially to avoid lockouts and increase the likelihood of a successful login.
+>
+>**Password Stuffing** - An attack method where credentials obtained from a prior data breach are tried against other systems or accounts to gain unauthorized access.
+>
+>**Penetration Testing** - A time-boxed engagement in which qualified security professionals manually and automatically evaluate systems, networks, or applications for known vulnerabilities and misconfigurations.
+>
+>**Post Exploitation** - The collection of activities performed after initial access, including establishing persistence, gathering credentials, escalating privileges, and pivoting to additional systems.
+>
+>**Purple Teaming** - A collaborative approach in which red (offensive) and blue (defensive) teams work together to test and improve an organization’s security posture in real-time.
+>
+>**Reconnaissance** - The information gathering phase where testers collect data about a target, either passively via public resources or actively by interacting with systems, to prepare for subsequent attacks.
+>
+>**Red Team** - A long-duration, adversary simulation exercise conducted by skilled professionals who use any attack method available to test an organization’s detection and response capabilities.
+>
+>**Reporting** - The final phase of a security engagement, culminating in a structured document that includes background, executive summary, and detailed findings with reproducible steps and remediation guidance.
+>
+>**Reverse Shell** - A connection method where a remote (victim) system initiates an outbound session to an attacker-controlled listener that provides an interactive shell.
+>
+>**Scope** - The defined boundaries of a security test, detailing which assets, systems, dates, and objectives are included under an engagement letter or agreement.
+>
+>**Shell** - A computer program that provides a text-only interface through which users can enter commands to run other programs.
+>
+>**Terminal** - The software or hardware interface (originally a terminal device) that presents a shell’s text-based interface to the user.
+>
+>**Vulnerability Assessment** - A third-party or in-house process that scans systems or networks using automated tools to identify common misconfigurations and known vulnerabilities without manual exploitation.

 ## Exercises

 >[!exercise] Exercise 10.1 - SSH